THE BIGGER PICTURE

 Edelman has reported that 57% of 14,000 customers in 14 countries state that they are more likely to buy from, or boycott, a brand because of its stance on social or political issue.
 (Source: ubermetrics)

 In today’s climate of social and political upheaval, it is clear that what is expected of brands and companies is changing.
 More than ever, people want companies to address some of the most challenging issues of our day.
-From same travel to ocean plastic, from free speech to public safety, companies are increasingly taking on responsibilities that were formerly the domain of goverment, NPOs and even 501(c)(3) nonprofit organisations.
+From space travel to ocean plastic, from free speech to public safety, companies are increasingly taking on responsibilities that were formerly the domain of goverment, NPOs and even 501(c)(3) nonprofit organisations.